 |Source: Central Statistics Office Ireland|

-From 1997 to 2007 Ireland experienced a massive house price boom, with price hikes for new houses reaching 216%, and average used home prices increasing by 268%.
+From 1997 to 2007 Ireland experienced a massive house price boom, with average used home prices up 268%, and prices of new houses up 216%.
 When the bubble burst in 2008, it was the world’s biggest property bust.

-Ireland’s house price boom was one of the longest and biggest in Europe.
+Ireland’s decade-long house price boom was one of the longest and biggest in Europe.

 HOUSE PRICE CHANGE 1996 - 2006